 On the plus side, when my health deteriorated, I realized who was important.
 I realized I wasted precious time with the wrong people when I had amazing friends that were there all along.
 It reminded me about quality over quantity.

-I have learned to change my perspective.
-I may not be the career fueled woman I once was but my passion has never skipped a beat.
-I remind myself how grateful I am to now live a genuine life, with no toxic friendships, no false relationships, nobody with a hidden agenda.
-My life is a challenge but it is real and so are my relationships.
+I’ve learned to shift my perspective.
+I may not be the career-driven woman I once was, but my passion has never wavered.
+I remind myself how grateful I am to live a genuine life now—free of toxic friendships, false relationships, and people with hidden agendas.
+My life may be a challenge, but it’s real, and so are my relationships.

 When you find yourself in this position, it’s a chance to reinvent yourself.
-You reevaluate everything.
-You cut the toxins out and you ask yourself, what do you truly want?
+You reevaluate everything, cut out the toxins, and ask yourself: What do I truly want?
 How can I touch lives and make a difference?

-I may be grieving who I once was, my fair-weather friends, and my fast-paced career.
-However, I am excited to see how my new journey unfolds and where life will take me.
-I feel my purpose needed to be more meaningful.
-I was lost in the fun, excitement and the haze of fake friends and couldn’t see what I was meant to do.
-I was meant to change the world, to help others and to make a difference… no matter how small.
-Even if I just pave the way.
+I may be grieving who I once was—the fair-weather friends and my fast-paced career.
+But I’m also excited to see how my new journey unfolds and where life will take me.
+I realize my purpose needed to be more meaningful.
+I was lost in the fun, the excitement, and the haze of fake friends, unable to see what I was truly meant to do.
+Now I know: I was meant to change the world, to help others, and to make a difference—no matter how small.
+Even if my role is simply to pave the way.